tonethar/IGME-110-Fall-2024/exercises/github-intro.md

   - https://www.markdownguide.org/cheat-sheet/
   - https://www.markdownguide.org/basic-syntax/
   - https://www.markdowntutorial.com/
-- Things to try
+- Things to try:
   - create level-1 and level-2 headers
   - create a horizontal rule
   - make unordered and ordered lists
   - create a hypertext link to RIT's home page
   - display an image (give it a image URL from the web)
+- Take a look at this page's markdown:
+  - this page was create with markdown!
+  - click the "Raw" button to see it

 ---

 ## \*\* Part C - Create a Listicle! \*\*

-- Here are some examples:
+- Here are 2 examples of useful lists:
   - https://github.com/public-api-lists/public-api-lists
   - https://github.com/leereilly/games

+### Exercise - create you own IGME-110 listicle in markdown

+- Name the file **my-listicle.md**
+- Give it whatever theme you want  (but be sure to keep it SFW!) - some ideas
+  - Generative AI